IBM/kar/docs/getting-started.md

 4. You will need the `s2i` (source-2-image) cli installed locally.
 See [these install options](https://github.com/openshift/source-to-image#installation).

+5. Optionally, you will need Node v10.13.0 (LTS) and NPM v6.4.1 to run the JavaScript SDK and examples.

+6. Optionally, you will need Java 1.8.X and Maven 3.6.X to run the Java SDK and examples.

 # Getting Started with KAR

 In the sections below, the sample commands are meant to be executed in